 The SC will be made up of experts from different thematic fields and from all regions and/or countries.
 They are key actors in providing information about remaining overlaps, should they identify such.
 The SC is also in the position to propose changes to the projects, thus allowing for further developments to exploit the complementarities between funding programmes.
-The members of the SC may also in many cases overlap with the MC/SC members of other programmes.
-This provides additional assurance that the same project idea is not funded twice.
+In many cases the members of the SC also will overlap with the MC/SC members of other programmes.
+Some countries have national subcommittees involved in the preparation for the selection of operations, involving sectoral experts with knowledge of other (national or international) funding schemes.
+This provides additional assurance that the same project activities are not funded twice.